The Challenge

 The core issue was not a lack of activity.
 It was that information was too dispersed across group chats, Facebook, program channels, and personal friend networks.
 The product needed to collect scattered signals into one searchable campus layer.

-The final prototype gave users a clearer path to browse events, create posts, search carpool information, and understand what was happening around the campus community.
+The final prototype turned an abstract need for connection into clearer actions: browse events, post activities, search transportation options, and understand what was happening across the campus community.

 The University of Waterloo Stratford campus serves GBDA and MDEI students, but it sits away from the main Waterloo campus.
 Many students chose to live in Waterloo because it was easier to stay socially connected, even though commuting made daily life harder.